Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Busuu Community

-Lastly, I was very impressed with the community Busuu has built among its user base.
+Lastly, I was impressed with the community Busuu has built among its user base.
 Not only is it easy to make new friends and connect with other learners, but I also love the feedback system Busuu has integrated into their courses.

 As mentioned above, as you complete lessons, some of your verbal and written practice exercises are posted to the Busuu community for feedback.